 Students are engaged in systems engineering for a total solution to a challenging mission, requiring the design, fabrication and demonstration of a system capable of completing a specific autonomous aerial operation in this competition.
 The Robotics Association at Embry-Riddle (RAER) annually sends at least one team to this challenging competition, often claiming top honors.

-A 24-hour programming competition -- sponsored by the student branch of the Institute of Electrical and Electronics Engineers (IEEE) and the Department of Electrical, Computer, Software, and Systems Engineering -- challenges teams of three students to quickly, correctly, and optimally solve programming challenges designed by industry leaders and academic experts around the world.
+A 24-hour programming competition — sponsored by the student branch of the Institute of Electrical and Electronics Engineers (IEEE) and the Department of Electrical Engineering and Computer Science — challenges teams of three students to quickly, correctly and optimally solve programming challenges designed by industry leaders and academic experts around the world.

-A team of students builds a ground robot to solve a specific challenge (based around playing a game or a real-world scenario) in a competition against other undergraduate-only teams at the annual Southeastern Regional Conference of the Institute of Electrical and Electronics Engineers (IEEE).
-In recent years, this competition has been part of the capstone design experience for undergraduates in the Department of Electrical, Computer, Software, and Systems Engineering.
+A team of students builds a ground robot to solve a specific challenge (based on playing a game or a real-world scenario) in a competition against other undergraduate-only teams at the annual Southeastern Regional Conference of the Institute of Electrical and Electronics Engineers (IEEE).
+In recent years, this competition has been part of the capstone design experience for undergraduates in the Department of Electrical Engineering and Computer Science.

 Undergraduate aerospace engineering students in the propulsion track took first place in this competition in 2013, when the challenge was to design an improved engine for the Northrop Grumman RQ4 Global Hawk unmanned air vehicle that would provide a ceiling increase to 70,000 feet at Mach 0.6 while lowering overall weight and fuel consumption.